Brief history of Student Cross

 second group or leg was started, walking from Nottingham, which

 Interest in Student Cross continued to grow and in 1957 two new Legs

-one day walk for post-graduates or former students who could not
+for a full week, whilst Graduate Cross, was a one-day walk for former students who could not

 walk a whole week but who still wished to be part of the pilgrimage.

 A fourth student group,

 Oxford Leg, was started in 1962.

 In the mid-1960s Student Cross faced a period of decline.
 Midland leg folded and did not walk again

 until the mid-1970s.1967 saw the first 'official' women walkers; it